Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 You must have a gambling premises licence, required by the Gambling Act 2005, to operate the following premises:

-For requirements around the types of gambling premises see ‘gambling premises types and requirements’ from the documents section.
+For requirements around the types of gambling premises, please see our gambling premises types and requirements page.

 To apply for a premises licence you must: